Critical graphs without triangles: an optimum density construction: Avoiding more short odd cycles

-We now check that $G^5_k$ contains no odd cycles of length $\leq 5$.
-If we were delete from $G^5_k$ all the subgraphs $M_{k-1}\sbs M^r_{k-1}$ ($M_{k-1}$ is the original $(k-1)$-critical graph before the doubling and deletion operations), we are left with a bipartite graph (note, for example, that if in the result we contract each of the independent sets $A(C_1)$, $A(C_2)$ to a point, what is left is a tree, which can therefore contain no closed walks of odd length).
-Thus any odd cycle in $G^5_k$ must contain a vertex $v$ from one of the original $M_{k-1}$ graphs---without loss of generality we let the vertex $v$ be from $C_1$.
-By Lemma \ref{Mogirth}, a triangle or pentagon in $G^5_k$ cannot lie entirely in one of the graphs $M^r_{k-1}$, thus it must include at least some active vertex in $C_1$.
+If we were to delete from $G^\ell_k$ all Type 1 edges of the graphs $M_{k-1,r}^{\ell,s}$ appearing in $G^\ell_k$, we are left with a bipartite graph.
+Thus any odd cycle in $G^\ell_k$ must contain a vertex $v$ from one of the graphs $\mu_{q}^{k-4}(C_s)$---without loss of generality we let the vertex $v$ be from $C_1$.
+By Lemma \ref{Mogirth}, an odd cycle of length $<\ell$ in $G^\ell_k$ cannot lie entirely in one of the graphs $\mu_{q}^{k-4}(C_s)$, thus it must include at least some active vertex in $C_1$.
 Can it contain just one active vertex?
-No: if we remove all active vertices but one from $C_1$, the result is some copies of some $M^r_{k-1}$'s (where $r$ takes some values $\leq k-1$) which will be disconnected by the removal of the remaining active vertex.
+No: if we remove all active vertices but one from $C_1$, the result is some copies of some $M_{k-1,r}^{\ell,s}$'s (where $r$ takes some values $\leq k-1$) which will be disconnected by the removal of the remaining active vertex.
 Thus the result contains no cycles passing through the active vertex, and we see that any cycle in $C_1$ passing through one active vertex must pass through at least two.
-Of course, since removing the active vertices of $C_1$ from $G^5_k$ separates what is left of $C_1$ from $C_2$, it is true more generally that any cycle in $G^5_k$ passing through an active vertex of $C_1$ must in fact pass through two such vertices.
-The distance between two such vertices is 2, and the distance from each to $v$ is at least 2, so the length of any odd cycle in $G^5_{k}$ is at least 7.
+Of course, since removing the active vertices of $C_1$ from $G^\ell_k$ separates what is left of $C_1$ from $C_2$, it is true more generally that any cycle in $G^\ell_k$ passing through an active vertex of $C_1$ must in fact pass through two such vertices.
+The distance between two such vertices is 2, and the distance from each to $v$ is at least $\frac{\ell-3}{2}$, so the length of any odd cycle in $G^\ell_{k}$ is at least $\ell$.